Lua is a powerful, efficient, lightweight, embeddable scripting language.

 string.format = rogue_formatis valid outside the sandbox.
 WirePlumber does not allow that.

-The standard Lua API is limited only to safe functions.
-Functions that interact with the file system, the lua modules system, the lua state, the process’s state, etc are not allowed.
+The standard Lua API is limited to a subset of safe functions.
+For instance, functions that interact with the file system (io.*) and the process’s state (ex.: os.exit) are not allowed.

 Object methods are not exposed in public tables.
 To call an object method you must use the method call syntax of Lua, i.e.